wavemaker/docs/learn/on-premise/disaster-recovery/backup-and-restore.md

 ---
 ---

 The following document will help an organization to take backup data at unplanned incidents and minimizing the effects of a disaster by restoring, so an organization will continue to operate or quickly resume key operations.
+The organization has to use the same IP address as previous WME Instances for new WME Instances.

 ## Data Backup